A guide to provide more data to your graphs, so you can easily correlate events with changes in the performance

 Now check your webhook page in GitHub.
 If you see a green check on Recent Deliveries on your repository’s webhook tab (at the very bottom) that means GitHub has successfully sent data to Hosted Graphite.
 A detailed report can also be shown on each piece of data that was sent.
 You can check the headers and see what GitHub Event was sent to Hosted Graphite.
 You can refer to this event later on when setting up our Grafana dashboard to display the data that was sent.

-Next we need to set up our Grafana Dashboard to display our data that GitHub has sent.
+Next we need to set up our Grafana Dashboard to display the data that GitHub has sent.
 From your Hosted Graphite main page go to Dashboard, then to Grafana.
-In the settings on the top right hand corner, select the dashboard you want to display your GitHub data on.
+In the settings on the top right-hand corner, select the dashboard you want to display your GitHub data on.

 Then we need to add an annotation.
 Go to Annotations, then to Add Annotation Query.

 If you don’t know what data source you are pulling your graph from, you are probably using the default, which is MetricFire.
 The data source will be Hosted Graphite unless you specified a different data source when you started tracking your metrics.
 After that, you need to specify an event tag.
 You can add more event tags with comma separation, check the image below to see how to edit an annotation containing data from GitHub’s page and check the docs to see what tags can be used.

 Since the dashboard is a timeline, the annotations should work regardless of a graph or not.

 Now I can see when my website’s repository gets changed on the timeline of my webserver’s graph.
 If I am tracking the metrics of my memory and CPU usage, I can see how pushes have changed the amount of power and memory used by the server.
 On a larger scale, this could help optimize dozens of servers in a timely manner.
 A good takeaway from this article is also how to use a webhook, as it’s a powerful tool to integrate services easily.